launchdarkly/python-server-sdk/README.md

 ## Supported Python versions

-This version of the LaunchDarkly SDK is compatible with Python 3.3 through 3.7.
+This version of the LaunchDarkly SDK is compatible with Python 3.5 through 3.9.
 It is tested with the most recent patch releases of those versions.
-Python 2.7 is no longer supported.
+Python versions 2.7 to 3.4 are no longer supported.

 ## Getting started